Serko first-half profit drops 16% as R&D, expansion costs mount

 The company said it's using capital carefully to accelerate growth.
 It is also investigating potential acquisitions.

-- With BusinessDesk
+BusinessDesk